polyaxon/polyaxon/site/faq/logs-viewer-is-slow.md

 ---
 title: "Logs viewer is getting slower at rendering the logs."
 meta_title: "Logs viewer is getting slower at rendering the logs. - FAQ"
-meta_description: "Polyaxon provides two modes for viewing jobs, experiments, and services, we recommend using the full-view mode when the logs or dashboard are rendering large amount of data."
+meta_description: "Polyaxon provides two modes for viewing jobs, experiments, and services, we recommend using the full-view mode when the logs viewer or the dashboard is rendering a large amount of data."
 featured: false
-custom_excerpt: "Polyaxon provides two modes for viewing jobs, experiments, and services, we recommend using the full-view mode when the logs or dashboard are rendering large amount of data."
+custom_excerpt: "Polyaxon provides two modes for viewing jobs, experiments, and services, we recommend using the full-view mode when the logs viewer or the dashboard is rendering a large amount of data."
 author:
   name: "Polyaxon"
   slug: "Polyaxon"